-Ocean City is a seaside destination which can boast a whole array of exciting attractions from old-school amusements to thrilling watersports, an award-winning Boardwalk to stylish spas and all kinds in between.
+Ocean City, Maryland is a seaside destination which can boast a whole array of exciting attractions from old-school amusements to thrilling watersports, an award-winning Boardwalk to stylish spas and all kinds in between.
 If you fancy a spot of retail therapy whilst visiting Ocean City then you have a wide choice to pick from.
 Whether you want to grab a bargain souvenir or treat yourself to a little bit of luxury, Ocean City can offer you this and more.

 The Ocean City Boardwalk is three miles of souvenir shops, entertainment, surf and beach stores not to mention some of the best restaurants in Ocean City MD.
 It’s a great place to spend a couple of hours taking a stroll and wandering in and out of the stores which are dotted along this beachfront stretch.
 You will find all kinds of shops here from t-shirt shops to candy stores, specialty pet shops to jewelers so it is worth visiting if you want a relaxed time soaking up the seaside atmosphere whilst enjoying some retail therapy.